The Top Ten Marvel Comics For Beginners

 Reading Importance Meter: If you've watched the movie and haven't pick this up, I don't know what you're doing with your life.

 1. Astonishing X-Men Vol. 1 & 2 (2004)

 To me my X-Men fans!
-Out of all the comics that I have read, Astonishing X-Men probably has made the biggest impact on me.
+Out of all the comics that I have read, Astonishing X-Men is probably my favorite for various reasons.
 Joss Whedon, director of the Avengers movie, does a superb job of characterizing each X-Man.
-From conflicted leader Cyclops, to the young and innocent Kitty and even the sort of bitchy Emma Frost.
-The script and lines of the characters are done to perfection.
+From conflicted leader Cyclops, to the young and innocent Kitty and the queen of resting bitch faces Emma Frost.
+The script and lines of the characters are done to utmost perfection.
 Joss Whedon really has a gift of incorporating witty moments in serious situations (Hence, the Avengers).
 I remember reading this story with David Bowie's "Heroes" playing on my Spotify, math assignments on the floor and my mind thinking of ways for me to become a mutant.
 Lets just say that entire week in school had me depressed and searching for Xavier School for Gifted Students student admissions.